kuadrat/growR/joss_paper/paper.md

   [@kruijt2008EffectsRisingAtmospheric] and photosynthetic rates [@soltani2012ModelingPhysiologyCrop; @kellner2017CoupledHydrologicalplantGrowth]
   of plants can be modified by the atmospheric CO~2~ concentration.
-- The multicriterial thermal definition as described in Chapter 2.3.1.3 of
+- Use of the multicriterial thermal definition of the growing season, as proposed by @schaumberger2011RaeumlicheModelleZur.
-  @schaumberger2011RaeumlicheModelleZur is used in order to determine the start of the growing season.
 - All model parameters default to the values provided by
   @jouven2006ModelPredictingDynamics, but are accessible to adjustments by the user.